connosuer/ai_MP/README.md

 - Local storage fallback when IPFS is unavailable
 - Smart contract integration for transactions (testing required)
 - User interface for listing and browsing models

+## Contributing
+We welcome contributions!
+Please see our `CONTRIBUTING.md` file for details on how to get started.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.